 Specially tailored for frequent flyers from all walks of life, this type of credit card can help you save some money on your travelling expenses.

 From rewards points, cashback, special discounts, complimentary access to airport lounges, and free travel insurance — you name it — you may get them all with a travel credit card.

 This type of credit card category isn't as complicated as it may sound — it works the same as the conventional ones.
 The only difference is the spending criteria whereby they must be Shariah-compliant.

 Hence, it is suitable for those ethical spenders!
 All faiths are welcome to apply for an Islamic credit card.

 As its category name suggests, air miles credit cards are perfect for frequent flyers or travellers.

 With this type of credit card in hand, you can convert the rewards points you've collected on eligible spending to air miles for a variety of frequent flyer programs from different airlines.

-Collect as much as air miles as you could, you might even fly for free, who knows?
+Collect as much as air miles as you can, you might even fly for free.
+Who knows?

 Credit card with free airport lounge access

 If you've always wanted to chill at the airport lounge (like the Plaza Premium Lounge, for example) when you're travelling, do you know that you can get complimentary access to it with a credit card?